April 19

 Today in 1865, Abraham Lincoln was assassinated by John Wilkes Booth (

-see March 15 for an eye-witness account of the killing)
+see a rather haphazard coincidence on March 15 for an eye-witness account of the killing)

 Today in 1912, at 11:40 pm, the Titanic struck an iceberg.
 It sank the following day at 2:27 am, taking 1,517 people down with it - amongst them, the most famous of the dead that day, Ida and Isidor Straus - for whom see December 23.